About the Book

 And what this book isn't?
 It isn't a clinical analysis of a mental illness.

 You've lived with a narcissist.
-I don't need to tell you that the chances of
+I don't need to tell you that the chances

-your soon-to-be ex marching into a counselor or therapist and talking openly
+of your soon-to-be ex marching into a counselor or therapist and talking openly

 about her/his illness is... laughable.
 That's why psychologists and clinicians

 don't get this disease - they never get to see it!
-I've seen it; I've suffered
+I've seen it; I've

-know what it's about, and while there's no magic fix, I can at least keep you
+also have.
+I know what it's about, and while there's no magic fix, I can

-from trying arm wrestle a gorilla; or worse yet, float a ship that is bound to
+at least keep you from trying arm wrestle a gorilla; or worse yet, float a ship

 In this difficult time, I wish you good luck and Godspeed.

-Richard Skerritt, aka Richard, 21CP, and author of Tears and Healing
+Richard Skerritt, author of Tears and Healing

 |